openssl req

 -subject

-prints out the request subject (or certificate subject if -x509 is specified)
+Prints out the certificate request subject (or certificate subject if -x509 is in use).

 -pubkey